HL7/fhir-patient-correction/input/pagecontent/task-with-communication.md

-### Task-only alternative
+### Task with Communication alternative

-With the Task-only alternative, a Task resource (PatientCorrectionRequest) is used to convey a patient correction request.
-The Task is updated as needed to reflect back and forth communication as well as for the various follow-up states that can exist.
+With the Task with Communication alternative, a Task is used to describe the correction request and to track the result.
+Back and forth communications and conversation regarding the correction request are then done using Communication

 ### Task Status